box/box-windows-sdk-v2/docs/Search.md

 ### Returns

-This function returns a value of type `SearchResultsOrSearchResultsWithSharedLinks`.
+This function returns a value of type `SearchResultsResponse`.

 Returns a collection of search results.
 If there are no matching search results, the `entries` array will be empty.